 - Dirty or clogged fuel pump pre-filter.
-Communicate with an authorized Can-Am On-Road dealer, repair shop, or person of your own choosing for an inspection and repair. - 7.
-The passenger sensor connector is disconnected. - Reconnect the sensor properly. - 8.
-If a passenger's seat kit is installed, the left footpeg may be lowered. - Raise and close the left passenger's footpeg.
+Communicate with an authorized Can-Am On-Road dealer, repair shop, or person of your own choosing for an inspection and repair. - The passenger sensor connector is disconnected. - Reconnect the sensor properly. - 8.
+If a passenger's seat kit is installed and no passenger is present, the left footpeg may be lowered. - Raise and close the left passenger's footpeg.